 Check out these other articles for more ideas on things to do with your kid in Singapore:

-- 35 kids activities for fun family outings
+- Things to do with kids for fun family outings

 - Kid-friendly hotels for family staycations